Verona City of Lovers Is A Great Starting Point In Italy

 - Tour to visit a Lugana winery

-On our first day we went in search of connectivity, easily finding two shops on the same street.
-While in past trips we had survived with just free wifi where we found it, this time we wanted to be sure to have both a phone and some hotspot bandwidth.
-We were really surprised at how cheap and easy an option this was – but then we pay way too much for all communications in Canada.
+On our first day we went in search of connectivity and easily found two shops on the same street.
+On past trips we had survived with just free wifi where we found it.
+But this time we wanted to be sure to have both a phone and some hotspot bandwidth.
+We were really surprised at how cheap and easy an option this was .
+But then we pay way too much for all communications in Canada.

 If you are relying on free wifi …..

 A not well publicized option for free wifi when travelling in Italy is to get a public wifi card.
 The card can be obtained in public libraries in many larger towns simply by registering with your passport.
 You can register multiple devices and will get a unique card with ID and password for each.
 It was quick and efficient.
 The only downside is that yet one more place has a copy of our passport!

 We picked up our card at the Verona library.
 While wandering around Verona, we now became aware of the locations where we could get free (if not super fast) wifi.
 It could help us out in a pinch!
 We never did hit the library in any other town for our 10 weeks in Italy – but we will keep this tip on file!